Genetic Testing

-There are various genetic testing methods available that can help detect cardiovascular disorders such as Danon disease, a rare and often fatal form of genetic cardiomyopathy.1,2 For patients with suspected cardiomyopathy, genetic testing can reduce the time to diagnosis, prevent misdiagnosis, and inform disease management.3
+There are several genetic testing methods available that can help detect cardiovascular disorders such as Danon disease, a rare and often fatal form of genetic cardiomyopathy.4,5 For patients with suspected cardiomyopathy, genetic testing can reduce the time to diagnosis, prevent misdiagnosis, and inform disease management.2

 Types of genetic tests for cardiovascular disorders include: